Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### WP CLI Commands

 wpcomsh includes [WP CLI](http://wp-cli.org/) commands.
-They are located in the `./class.cli-commands.php`.
+They are located in the `./class-wpcomsh-cli-commands.php` file.

 - `wp wpcomsh deactivate-user-plugins`: Bulk deactivate user installed plugins.
 Supports an `--interactive` mode that asks for each plugin.
 - `wp wpcomsh reactivate-user-plugins`: Bulk re-activate user installed plugins.
 Supports an `--interactive` mode that asks for each plugin.